Quantum-mutnauQ/Fast_Reader_GTK/README.md

 - **Statistic Collection**: Generates statistics for you, showing how long you took to read each word.
 - **Colorize Statistics**: Makes the statistics colorful (optional), allowing you to quickly see how long you took per word and identify which words were very slow or fast.

- You can set a variable time limit for the display of each word.

  ## Screenshots